-Consistent with our compensation committee's philosophy of tying executive compensation to our financial performance, our executives receive a relatively small percentage of their overall target compensation in the form of
+Consistent with our compensation committee's philosophy of tying executive compensation to our financial performance, our executives receive a relatively small percentage of their overall target compensation in the form of base salary.
+Base salaries for our executive officers are reviewed on an annual basis, as well as at the time of a promotion or other change in responsibilities.

 In 2013, Mr. Hernandez's salary was set at \$650,000, as compared to our former President and CEO's base salary of \$936,000 and Mr. Frederick's base salary of \$425,000 was in line with that of Mr. Sexton, our former Executive Vice President, Chief Financial Officer and Chief Administrative Officer.
-The only executive's base salary that was changed in 2013 was that of Mr. Duva, who received an 8% increase based on individual performance, time in his role, and the fact that his salary prior to the increase was below the 25th percentile of the 2013 Peer Group.
+The only executive's base salary that was changed in 2013 was that of Mr. Duva, who received an 8% increase based on individual performance, time in his role, and the fact that his salary prior to the increase was below the 25th percentile of the 2013 Peer Group and published industry survey data.

 In 2012, three of our 2012 NEOs, Messrs.
 Gahagan, Lawrence and Vedda, received base salary increases of 3% each.
-These increases were based on individual performance and time in role, and the fact that these officers' base salaries were below the 50th percentile of the 2012 Avid Peer Group and the published industry survey data.
+These increases were based on individual performance and time in role, and the fact that these officers' base salaries were below the 50th percentile of the 2012 Avid Peer Group and published industry survey data.
 Base salaries for our other 2012 NEOs were not increased for 2012.